seandstewart/bardly/pending/romances/cymbeline/12-player-alt.md

 *The QUEEN drops the box: PISANIA takes it up*

 Thou takest up
-Thou know’st not what; but take it for thy labour:
+Thou know'st not what; but take it for thy labour:
 It is a thing I made, which hath the king
-Five times redeem’d from death: Tell thy mistress how
+Five times redeem'd from death: Tell thy mistress how
-The case stands with her; do’t as from thyself.
+The case stands with her; do't as from thyself.
 Think what a chance thou changest on, but think
 Thou hast thy mistress still, to boot, my son,
-Who shall take notice of thee: I’ll move the king
+Who shall take notice of thee: I'll move the king
 To any shape of thy preferment such
-As thou’lt desire; and then myself, I chiefly,
+As thou'lt desire; and then myself, I chiefly,
 That set thee on to this desert, am bound
 To load thy merit richly.
 Think on my words.